linear-b/gitstream/docs/cm-syntax.md

 # CM Syntax

-Taking the basic `safe-changes` example blow, every cm file has to have `automations` section.
+gitStream CM syntax defines a powerful and flexible language that enables users to write automation rules and customize their workflows.
+In this guide, we'll walk you through the basics of CM syntax and provide examples to help you get started.

+Every CM file must have a single `automations` section, which is where you define your automation rules.
+In this section, you can create dictionaries that specify the conditions and actions of your automation rules.
+You can name each automation rule as you desire, making it easy to keep track of different rules in your file.

-In it, you have dictionaries that define automation rules, you can name each automation rule as you desire.
-In the example below, `safe_changes` is a free form text.
-You can change it to any valid YAML string.
+In the example below, `safe_changes` is an automation.
+You can name each automation rule as you desire.
+In the example below, `safe_changes` can have any other name you like as long as it is a valid YAML string.

-You can also define an accessory section, with common variables and expression, to simplify the automation rule readability and reuse it in different rules in the same file.
+You can also define user defined accessory sections.
+These sections can contain common variables and expressions that you can use to simplify your automation rule syntax and reuse it in different rules within the same file.
+This can help make your automation rules more readable and maintainable.

 In the example below we have defined `is.formatting`, `is.docs` and `is.tests`.

 ```yaml+jinja
 automations: